Ethan826/baseball/docs/event.md

 The expectation is defined by the roster file.
 There are two general cases in which this is used:

-1\.
-Many switch-hitters bat right-handed against right-handed knuckle ball pitchers even though the default assumption is that they would be batting left-handed.
+1. Many switch-hitters bat right-handed against right-handed knuckle ball pitchers even though the default assumption is that they would be batting left-handed.

 > [badj,bonib001,R]{style="font-family: monospace;"}

 indicates that switch-hitter Bobby Bonilla was batting right-handed against a right-handed pitcher.\

-2\.
-Occasionally a player will be listed in a roster as batting "R" or "L" but will bat the other way.
+2. Occasionally a player will be listed in a roster as batting "R" or "L" but will bat the other way.
 For example, Rick Dempsey did this 13 times in 1983.
 The syntax this is: badj,dempr101,L

-*padj* This record covers the very rare case in which a pitcher pitches to a batter with the hand opposite the one listed in the roster file.
+_padj_ This record covers the very rare case in which a pitcher pitches to a batter with the hand opposite the one listed in the roster file.
 To date this has only happened once, when Greg Harris of the Expos, a right-hander, pitched left-handed to two Cincinnati batters on 9-28-1995.
 The syntax is parallel to that for the badj record:
 [padj,harrg001,L]{style="font-family: monospace;"}

-*ladj* This record is used when teams bat out of order.
+_ladj_ This record is used when teams bat out of order.

-*data* Data records appear after all play records from the game.
+_data_ Data records appear after all play records from the game.
 At present, the only data type, field 2, that is defined specifies the number of earned runs allowed by a pitcher.
 Each such record contains the pitcher's [Retrosheet player id](#2) and the number of earned runs